bloominstituteoftechnology/back-end-project-week/README.md

 * [ ] Store Notes in your Database
 * [ ] Deploy your application to the web

 Build an API Endpoint in your Node App for each of the following, and connect them to your React App.
 These should all be read from your Database and scoped to the logged in user.
-Write tests for your endpoints which adequately cover use cases and errors.
+Write tests for your models and your endpoints.
+Make sure you adequately cover use cases and errors.
 * [ ] Display a list of notes
 * [ ] Create a note with a title and content
 * [ ] View an existing note
 * [ ] Edit an existing note
 * [ ] Delete an existing note
-* [ ] Write tests for your endpoints
+* [ ] Write tests for your endpoints and models
 ```
 ***
 ## Once you have completed the Backend Minimum Viable Product requirements, direct message your project manager for approval.
 If approved, you may continue working on the Extra Features.
 Please add the Extra Features to your Task List in the first comment on your PR.